 Measures

 Onboarding.
-In the onboarding questionnaire, participants completed a number of trait measures, including measures of trait anxiety (Generalized Anxiety Disorder-7 [GAD-7]; (Spitzer et al., 2006)), trait depression (Patient Health Questionnaire-9 [PHQ-9]; (Kroenke & Spitzer, 2002)ethnic identity, including subscales related to identity exploration and identity commitment (Multigroup Ethnic Identity Measure-Revised [MEIM]; (Phinney & Ong, 2007)), and cultural values of familism, including support (example items: “Family provides a sense of security because they will always be there for you”; “It is important to have close relationships with aunts/uncles, grandparents, and cousins”), obligation (example items: “Older kids should take care of an be role models for their younger brothers and sisters”; “Parents should be willing to make great sacrifices to make sure their children have a better life”), and referent subscales (example items: “When it comes to important decisions, the family should ask for advice from close relatives”; “It is important to work hard and do one’s best because thie work reflects on the family”) (Mexican American Cultural Values Scale [MACVS], (Knight et al., 2010)).
+In the onboarding questionnaire, participants completed a number of trait measures, including measures of trait anxiety (Generalized Anxiety Disorder-7 [GAD-7]; (Spitzer et al., 2006)), trait depression (Patient Health Questionnaire-9 [PHQ-9]; (Kroenke & Spitzer, 2002)ethnic identity, including subscales related to identity exploration and identity commitment (Multigroup Ethnic Identity Measure-Revised [MEIM]; (Phinney & Ong, 2007)), and cultural values of familism, including support (example items: “Family provides a sense of security because they will always be there for you”; “It is important to have close relationships with aunts/uncles, grandparents, and cousins”), obligation (example items: “Older kids should take care of an be role models for their younger brothers and sisters”; “Parents should be willing to make great sacrifices to make sure their children have a better life”), and referent subscales (example items: “When it comes to important decisions, the family should ask for advice from close relatives”; “It is important to work hard and do one’s best because this work reflects on the family”) (Mexican American Cultural Values Scale [MACVS], (Knight et al., 2010)).
 Additionally, participants rated their agreement to two items we created assessing associations between Trump and ICE (“Donald Trump has had a huge impact on border policy” and “I associate ICE with Donald Trump”), which we created because of the emphasis Trump’s campaign and administration have had on immigration issues and border policy.
 Last, participants indicated which presidential candidate they were leaning towards voting for (Response options: Trump, Biden, Other candidate, Not voting, Haven’t decided) and since the onboarding questionnaire was administered two weeks before the election, whether they had already voted, either by mail or by early voting.
 Other measures were administered that are not relevant to the current analyses, along with several demographic variables (e.g., age, gender, nativity, and parents’ nativity).
 A complete list of all measures administered can be found in the Supplementary Material.

 Daily diary period.
 In each daily diary survey, participants were asked to first rate the degree to which they felt a number of different emotions that day.
 We used items from the PANAS-X ((Watson & Clark, 1994)) to assess positive and negative affect and added 3 items to assess anxiety (anxious, worried, restless) and 3 items to assess depression (depressed, sad, downhearted).
 Additionally, [describe news engagement variable].
 Several other measures were administered, including items assessing in-person and vicarious forms of racial/ethnic discrimination, but will not be discussed here.
 A complete list of all measures administered can be found in the Supplementary Material.